marianacarmoduarte/marianacarmoduarte.github.io/content/publication/Carvalho & Duarte (2020)/index.md

 ---
-title: "The Politicization of Immigration in Portugal between 1995 and 2014: A European Exception?"
+title: 'The Politicization of Immigration in Portugal between 1995 and 2014: A European Exception?'
 authors:
 - João Carvalho
 - admin